-The most common type of offering on Tibetan Buddhist shrines are water offerings — called “yonchap” in Tibetan — which are made in seven bowls.
+The most common type of offering on Tibetan Buddhist shrines are made with seven water offering bowls — called “yonchap” in Tibetan.

 Why Offer Water?

-As we discussed in last month’s post on setting up a Losar shrine the main point of any offering is a pure motivation to cultivate generosity, and to reduce our selfishness, stinginess and greed.
+As we discussed in a post on setting up a Losar shrine the main point of any offering is a pure motivation to cultivate generosity, and to reduce our selfishness, stinginess and greed.

 We seek to give with an open, pure heart, with no attachment to what we are giving, and with no motivation of receiving something in return.